-Oh I am so glad that you spotted it!
+Oh, I am so glad that you spotted it!
 I am currently working on a book about a little Bee named Blake and there will definitely be a few cameos to spot.

 Why did you choose to write children’s novels rather than an adult?

 I love to read myself in the evening and it is quite an indulgence.
 However, the joy of sharing a book with my children is one of the things that I look forward to most during my day.
-It is an absolute delight to see their faces light up, see them empathise with the characters and hear them laugh throughout the story, I want my stories to be ones that people share.
+It is an absolute delight to see their faces light up, see them empathize with the characters and hear them laugh throughout the story, I want my stories to be ones that people share.

 Your books are a delight to read and they almost roll off my tongue, you write your novels in rhyme was this a conscious decision?